An Inspiring Little Girl and the Roswell Park Alliance

 Riding together to end cancer is the passion behind the Ride for Roswell, which gathers thousands of cyclers to raise the necessary funds to build innovative cancer research programs, as well as services that enhance the quality of a patient’s life.
 At Roswell Park Comprehensive Cancer Center, one of the leading comprehensive cancer centers in the nation, funds raised in this mission-driven ride fuel our fight.
 The dreams and hopes that we carry with us on our daylong journey have the power to grant a wish of living a cancer-free tomorrow.

 The Ride For Roswell Takes Off

-The inaugural Ride For Roswell was a bit of a gamble — in an age before online registration and social media, the team had to promote the event through traditional letters and brochures, and then hope for the best.
+The inaugural Ride for Roswell was a bit of a gamble — in an age before online registration and social media, the team had to promote the event through traditional letters and brochures, and then hope for the best.
 On the day of the race, Mitch and his co-chair, John Farmelo, were stunned to have 1,000 people in attendance.
-The event raised over $100,000 for the Roswell Park Alliance.
+The event raised over $100,000 for the Roswell Park Alliance Foundation.

 Choose your route to cure cancer